-Note that 24 hours' notice of a detention is no longer required by the Department for Education.
-Parental permission is not required but the school will inform parents for detentions at the end of the school day that are longer than 15 minutes.
-The school is not required to inform parents of 'short' detentions at the end of the school day, which we deem to be up to 15 minutes.
+Please note that 24 hours' notice of a detention is no longer required by the Department for Education.
+The school is not required to inform parents of 'short' detentions at the end of the school day, which we deem to be up to 30 minutes.
 In setting detentions the school will consider:

-- the welfare and any special needs or disabilities of the child - whether the child has caring responsibilities - whether there are unique travel arrangements safely.
+- the welfare and any special needs or disabilities of the child - · whether the child has caring responsibilities - whether there are unique travel arrangements

+Inconvenience to the parents will not be considered as long as the pupil has a means to get home safely.
 The permitted times for detentions are any school day when the pupil does not have permission to be absent.
 The school runs the following detention systems:

-Inconvenience to the parents will not be considered as long as the pupil has a means to get home